arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ### Library Imports

-As in the original example sketch, we begin by including the necessary libraries for interacting with the Nicla Sense Env onboard sensors.
-Additionally, the RGB LED control functionality is managed also through the `Arduino_NiclaSenseEnv` library.
+As in the original example sketch, we include the necessary libraries for interacting with the Nicla Sense Env onboard sensors.
+The RGB LED control functionality is also managed through the `Arduino_NiclaSenseEnv` library.

 ```arduino
 // Include the necessary libraries for Nicla Sense Env sensors and LED control